conversation/tc-stylelint-config/README.md

 npm i -D conversation/tc-stylelint-config
 ```

-Create a `styleline.config.js` in the project you are intending to use stylelint with, insert the following:
+Create a `stylelint.config.js` in the root directory of the project you are intending to use stylelint with, insert the following:

 ```js
 module.exports = {